dmgom/User-s-Guide-Program-DiDePT/README.md

 <img width="797" height="690" alt="image" src="https://github.com/user-attachments/assets/71e1938e-eec1-4620-8181-1cf8c34ecee3" />

-if you are going to select the area please consider that to obtain a good region of interest you must select an area that includes a little empty space in the edges as well as covers all your circles, like it is shown in the following image:
+*If you are going to select the area please consider that to obtain a good region of interest you must select an area that includes a little empty space in the edges as well as covers all your circles, like it is shown in the following image:*

 <img width="797" height="687" alt="image" src="https://github.com/user-attachments/assets/4297c30a-fad9-41f4-9b1a-2ecdd93571c9" />